lsst/rtn-028/index.rst

    :alt: Figure 10
 |

-The number of ``LLC-load-misses`` is non-zero and significant and corresponds roughly to the increase in ``cycles`` relative to the 16-processes case.
-Even though ``cycles`` increases, the ``task-clock`` value increases even more resulting in a lower clock speed of 2.265 GHz, a clear indication that TDP scaling is occurring.
-Lastly, the ``time elapsed - (user + sys)`` also increases, consistent with higher disk I/O contention for the larger number of concurrent processes.
+The number of ``LLC-load-misses`` is significantly different from zero and corresponds roughly to the increase in ``cycles`` relative to the 16-process case.
+However, even though ``cycles`` increases, the ``task-clock`` value increases even more, resulting in a clock speed of 2.265 GHz, clearly indicating that TDP scaling is occurring.
+Lastly, the difference ``time elapsed - (user + sys)`` also increases, consistent with higher disk I/O contention for the larger number of concurrent processes.

-In Figure 11, we show the distributions of these three resource contention metrics: CPU frequency (upper left), wall - (user + sys) time (upper right), and # cycles (lower left), for runs with different numbers of concurrent processes, showing clear scaling with node occupancy.
-In the lower right panel, we also plot ``cycles`` vs ``LLC-load-misses`` to show the correlation between these two quantities.
+In Figure 11, we show the distributions of these three resource contention metrics: CPU frequency (upper left), wall - (user + sys) time (upper right), and #cycles (lower left), for runs with different numbers of concurrent processes, showing clear scaling with node occupancy.
+In the lower right panel, we also plot ``cycles`` vs ``LLC-load-misses`` to show the strong correlation between these two quantities.

 **Figure 11**: Distributions of resource contention metrics for different numbers of concurrent processes.